 Marianne died on 22 December 1882 aged 57 years.
 The 1891 Census shows George was living alone in Cockmead on the Kington Road where he was living in one room.
 He was still working as a water bailiff at the age of 78.
 George died on 30 December 1892 aged 80 years.

 Of George and Marianne’s children:

 Edward John Ponting – Edward was baptised on 21 April 1859.
 He married Mary Meredith in the Chipping Sodbury area in June quarter 1888.
 Mary was the daughter of Mark and Mary Ann Meredith of Latteridge.
+The Merediths owned several properties in Thornbury, including what is now the Georgian House.
 In 1891 Edward and Mary were living in the High Street with their daughter, Beatrice Valentine Ponting baptised on 11 March 1889.
 Edward was working as a plumber and gasfitter.

 Edward’s business hit hard times as in 1890 the Bristol Times and Mercury reported his bankruptcy.
 The alleged cause of this was ‘insufficient capital and heavy expense connected with county court proceedings’.
 The Official Receiver reported that the business had been started 10 years previously with £30 capital and that Edward had borrowed a large amount of money, most of which he claimed to have spent on his house.